MarthL/sts/readme.md

 -------------  | ----------- | ------------------------------------------------------------
 <img width=200/>|<img width=500/>
-EnvConfig       | 02          | Need to make configuration with .env for DB connexion NaN EditProfile Yop       | 03         | When delete yop to rewrite it, we should not display "NaN".
-We should dynamically put 0.
+EnvConfig       | 02          | Need to make configuration with .env for DB connexion

 PlotlyJS